Hefei: Air pollution

 Air quality typically diminishes in May and June when the city is blanketed by smog caused by the smoke generated as farmers outside the city burn their fields in preparation for planting the next crop.

 Administrative divisions and demographics

 Demographics

 The majority of the population in Hefei are Han Chinese.
-There are a comparatively small number of Hui Chinese living in the city, for whom a few mosques have been constructed.
+There are a comparatively small number of Hui people living in the city, for whom a few mosques have been constructed.
 Of the more than five million people in the city, some are migrant workers from other parts of Anhui.

 Administration

-The prefecture-level city of Hefei administers 9 county-level divisions, including 4 districts, 1 county-city and 4 counties.
+The prefecture-level city of Hefei administers nine county-level divisions, including four districts, one county-city and four counties.

 Hefei subdivisions area (km^{2}), population (According to 2010 Census) and population density (per km^{2}).